abhijsrwala/gapcloudagent/.github/CONTRIBUTING.md

 By contributing to this repository, you agree that your contributions are provided under the terms of the Apache License Version 2.0, as included in the LICENSE file of this repository.

-In addition, by submitting your contributions, you grant Sim Studio, Inc. ("The Licensor") a perpetual, irrevocable, worldwide, royalty-free, sublicensable right and license to:
+In addition, by submitting your contributions, you grant GapCloud Agent, Inc. ("The Licensor") a perpetual, irrevocable, worldwide, royalty-free, sublicensable right and license to:

 - Use, copy, modify, distribute, publicly display, publicly perform, and prepare derivative works of your contributions.
 - Incorporate your contributions into other works or products.